kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 * The Real-time Controller registers the subscription with the HotelClerk, an internal component that acts as a lookup table of subscribers.

-* The HotelClerk calls the DSL component to normalize the filters and register the subscription (see [DSL Readme](https://github.com/kuzzleio/kuzzle/blob/master/lib/api/dsl/README.md) for more details).
-It then sends a response which includes the `channel` ID back to the Proxy.
+* The HotelClerk calls Koncorde to normalize the filters and register the subscription (see [Koncorde](https://github.com/kuzzleio/koncorde) for more details).
+It then sends a response which includes the `channel` ID back to the entrypoint.

-* The Proxy then sends a response to the Client, which includes a `<requestId>` and the `channel` ID, and looks like this:
+* The entrypoint then returns a response to the Client, which includes a `<requestId>` and the `channel` ID, and looks like this:
 ```javascript
 {
   "requestId": "ed4faaff-253a-464f-a6b3-387af9d8483d",